Meet the Horses

 Since backyard horsekeeping is no longer the norm, few of the participants in our programs have had any experience with horses.
 This gives them a level playing field from which they are able to accomplish horse-related tasks at their own pace.

 For these reasons and many others, the horses are an integral part of Take Flight Farms.
-Miracle Hills Ranch and Stable, and several individual horse owners have generously agreed to share their horses with Take Flight Farms’ participants.
+In addition to our wonderful horses you will meet below, several individual horse owners have generously agreed to share their horses with Take Flight Farms’ participants.
 The variety of horses, each with a unique personality and moods as variable as any teenager’s, allow the therapist and instructors to custom design programs to address each group or individual’s issues.

 In return, each horse benefits from the freedom to be themselves in our sessions.
 Additionally they receive a thorough grooming, individual attention, and a special thank you treat.
 In fact, some sessions totally revolve around creating delicious, nutritious treats for our equine partners.